 In addition to skills provision, persons with disabilities, including age related disabilities, require accessible telecommunications/ICTs in which barriers to their use have been removed.
 Legal, policy, regulatory and business practices can be implemented to ensure that accessible telecommunications/ICTs are widely available and affordable for persons with disabilities in ITU Member States.

+Information source accessibility depends on the support of information service corporations.
+Patterns and rules of international cooperation should be established, so as to encourage and promote information service corporations, especially non-government information service corporations in developing countries, to improve information accessibility level from information source.

 Digital inclusion of all people for social and economic development requires comprehensive national digital inclusion policies, strategies and guidelines, including for digital skills development, updated telecommunications/ICTs policy, regulatory and universal access/service frameworks, as well as national broadband plans that promote accessibility and the digital inclusion of people with specific needs.